 St. John’s is a historic Church.
 We’ve been at the corner of Peabody and Bellevue in Midtown since 1907 and have existed as a congregation in Memphis since 1857.
-We who were matters to us.
+Who we were matters to us.
 But it doesn’t matter nearly as much as who we are and what, by God’s grace we are becoming.

 St. John’s is a vital, urban, progressively leaning United Methodist congregation.
 Our welcome to all is genuine.
 Our desire to be sanctuary for those pushed to the margins is formed out of our understanding of the Gospel mandates of Jesus.
 Our commitment to nurture hearts and minds in the Christian faith is true.